Hold on, I'll call you back. This guy behind me is being a douche.

 - Tired of Running: At the end, with a badly damaged car, Mann is forced into facing the truck and completing the duel.

-- Why Don't Ya Just Run Him Over: There are several times the truck driver could have killed Mann easily (especially when he was on foot), but swerved clear in order to give him a fair chance and/or to toy some more with him.
+- Why Don't Ya Just Shoot Him?: There are several times the truck driver could have killed Mann easily (especially when he was on foot), but swerved clear in order to give him a fair chance and/or to toy some more with him.
 The one time the truck driver nearly killed him outside his car was when he tried to call the police at the gas station.